WIEDPUG/wiedpug/README.md

 #### Gotchas
 - Generating Swagger files
    - There is a better way to get the generated swagger files.
 A dotnet tool `Swashbuckle.AspNetCore.Cli` can be used to generate the files without having to run the application.
 However, this CLI tool is unable to include the Example Request and Response payloads in the generated swagger files.
-These examples are important part of deliverables to help our client understand how data is structured.
+These examples are important part of deliverables to help understand how data is presented.
    - Because of this, there is no choice but to manually download the Swagger files during application runtime and manually pasting it to the `public` > `openapi` folder.